BillA-Dev/iOS-Portfolio-Ahmed22/README.md

 # iOS-Portfolio-Ahmed22

 Hello!
 My name is Bilal Ahmed, a junior in high school, and this is my portfolio to showcase all my projects I have worked on thus far.
 Eversince I was a kid I have been fascinated with hardware side of things; never programming.
 I always felt programming to be boring, hoever that changed when I took my first programming class in High School, APCSP.
 In that class I learned what programming is, and block coded up a few cool apps.
 Although, this was block coding it helped me realized how important programming can be.
 This then lead me to taking AP Java in which I learned java, shocker.
 This was a tough leap from block coding to writing actual lines of code, but I eventially got the hang of it.
-Over the summer I delved deeper into java and learned more complex topics like importing data, and implementation.
+Over the summer I delved deeper into java and learned more complex topics like importing data, implementation, and APIS.
 Additionally, I also learned python; for the sole purpose of automating boring daily task.
 Currently, I am taking IOS and working on EPHS Timer and OpenVote

 **Below are my best projects in each language; java, python, and swift**